Facebook Twitter Pinterest Delicious StumbleUpon

 Carrot seeds take a while to germinate and they like even moisture during the process.
 This can be a bit of a chore since they are very small and are sowed very close to the surface where the soil dries out quicker.
 You can water your carrots twice a day to keep the top of the soil damp.
 That can be time consuming, so I usually cover them with a layer of burlap to hold the moisture.
 I only have to water them every couple days and this works beautifully for me.
 Make sure you check under the burlap every day for germination, at the first green sprout, remove the burlap and water daily until they have all sprouted.

-Carrot seeds like to be planted close to the surface of the soil, the general rule: seeds should be planted double the diameter.
+Carrot seeds like to be planted close to the surface of the soil, the general rule: plant one and a half to two times the width of the seed.
 When I plant carrot seeds I usually sprinkle them on top of the soil and cover them with fine vermiculite, which holds moisture, thus it helps with germination rates.

 As with all root vegetables, carrots appreciate a lot of phosphorus in the soil.
 As you should do with onions, garlic, potatoes and other root vegetables, give them a healthy dose of bone meal when you work up the soil at planting time.
 An occasional watering with a light fish/seasweed emulsion like Neptune’s Harvest or Dr. Earth Liquid Fertilizer will also help them size up and grow beautifully, especially if your soil tends to be on the lean side.